Ruth Rose

 Ruth Rose (January 16, 1896 – June 8, 1978) was a writer who worked on several films in the 1930s and the 1940s, most famously the original 1933 classic King Kong.

 Early life

 Rose was born on January 16, 1896, to a playwright, Edward E. Rose.
-At age 14 she first appeared on the Broadway stage doing various ingenue parts.
-In 1926, Rose was working as the official historian on a New York Zoological Society expedition to the Galapagos Islands, led by William Beebe.
+At age 14, she first appeared on the Broadway stage doing various ingenue parts.
+In 1925, Rose was working as the official historian on a New York Zoological Society (currently the Wildlife Conservation Society) expedition called the Arcturus mission to the Galapagos Islands, led by William Beebe.
 Ernest Schoedsack was working as a cinematographer on that same expedition, just after he had made the film Grass: A Nation's Battle for Life (1925) with Merian C. Cooper.
 Rose and Schoedsack met there and fell in love.
 In 1926 they were married.
-She joined Schoedsack and Cooper in some of their other adventures and productions, including the film Chang (1927).
+She joined Schoedsack and Cooper on some of their other adventures and productions, including the film Chang (1927).

 King Kong

 In the early 1930s, Cooper began development for his film King Kong.
 He had already gotten two other writers to work on Kong.
 The first one, Edgar Wallace, died before he could make any significant changes, and the second, James Ashmore Creelman, wrote a screenplay that was too slow-paced, descriptive, and had too much flowery dialogue according to Cooper.
 So he hired Rose to rework it.
 Rose cut out many of the long, unimportant scenes that Creelman had written, in order to make it more fast-paced.
 She is credited with writing such famous lines as "Oh, no. It wasn't the airplanes.
 It was Beauty killed the Beast."
 She also based the character of Carl Denham on Merian Cooper and Jack Driscoll she based on her husband, Ernest Schoedsack.
 It was now more like one of the earlier Cooper-Schoedsack adventures.